slonkazoid/bingus-blog/README.md

 the compression reduced a 3.21 MB file cache into 0.18 MB with almost instantly. there is basically no good reason to not have compression on.

+## Contributing

+make sure your changes don't cause problems on at least the following browsers:

+- links2
+- lynx
+- w3m
+- Firefox
+- Chromium